 In general, surgery for Apert syndrome takes place in three steps:

 1. Release of skull bone fusion (craniosynostosis release).
 A surgeon separates the abnormally fused skull bones and partially rearranges some of them.
-This surgery is usually performed when a child is between 6 and 8 months old.
+This surgery is usually performed when a child is between ages 6 and 8 months.

 2. Midface advancement.
 As the child with Apert syndrome grows, the facial bones again become misaligned.
 A surgeon cuts the bones in the jaw and cheeks and brings them forward into a more normal position.
-This surgery may be done at any time between 4 and 12 years of age.
+This surgery may be done at any time between ages 4 and 12.
 Additional corrective surgery may be needed, especially when midface advancement is done at a young age.